 The researchers compare DeepStack’s approximation technique to a human player’s instinct for when an opponent is bluffing or holding a winning hand, although the machine has to base its assessment on the opponent’s betting patterns rather than his or her body language.
 “This estimate can be thought of as DeepStack’s intuition,” they write.
 “A gut feeling of the value of holding any possible private cards in any possible poker situation.”

 In this context, not only is DeepStack able to perform accurate predictions of the behaviors of its opponents, it does so in a way that its own behavior is not predictable!

-To summarize, Deep Learning is able to make prediction on tacit behavior of humans as well as rational behavior.
-The ability to anticipate behavior, predict behavior or win in games of bluffing are extremely advantageous tools to have in one’s business arsenal.
+To summarize, Deep Learning can predict the tacit behavior of humans as well as rational behavior.
+The ability to anticipate behavior, predict behavior or win in games of bluffing is extremely advantageous tools to have in one’s business arsenal.
 However, if you still aren’t convinced that Deep Learning can predict human behavior, then you might want wonder why Facebook has a job opening in this kind of work: Facebook’s Mysterious Job Listing Sounds Like It’s Working on How to Read Your Mind”.